-- Our modelling is designed to illustrate, for each climate scenario and the default lifecycle strategy, the development of a typical member's fund value. - The key investment assumptions behind our modelling are set out overleaf. - These assumptions are used within our modelling to determine: - the expected fund at retirement and various measures of the risk of achieving this; and - the pension the member could buy and various measures of the risk of achieving this. - We have assumed a 0% pa real increase in the member's salary.
-Our output is shown in real terms. - Our assumptions for the long-term expected annual return and expected standard deviation of the annual returns for each asset class or investment are set out overleaf. - The expected return assumptions are geometric average long-term annual figures. - The assumptions are intended to be best estimates; this means for each assumption there is a 50 / 50 chance that the observed value will be either higher, or lower, than assumed.
+- Modelling is provided to the Trustees by their investment advisers, LCP. - The modelling is designed to illustrate, for each climate scenario and the default lifecycle strategy, the development of a typical member's fund value. - The key investment assumptions behind the modelling are set out overleaf. - These assumptions are used within the modelling to determine: - the expected fund at retirement and various measures of the risk of achieving this; and - the pension the member could buy and various measures of the risk of achieving this. - The modelling has assumed a 0% pa real increase in the member's salary.
+The output is shown in real terms. - The assumptions for the long-term expected annual return and expected standard deviation of the annual returns for each asset class or investment are set out overleaf. - The expected return assumptions are geometric average long-term annual figures. - The assumptions are intended to be best estimates; this means for each assumption there is a 50 / 50 chance that the observed value will be either higher, or lower, than assumed.
 The return assumptions have been reduced to allow for the typical investment management fees required to invest in each asset class. - The climate-uninformed expected return assumptions for cash, gilts, index-linked gilts, corporate bonds, high yield debt and emerging market debt are based on observed market yields as at 31 March 2022.
 Other climate-uninformed assumptions have been set by: - looking at analyses of historical information; - taking into account the views of a number of investment organisations; and - making pragmatic judgements.